Lucas Cunha (footballer, born January 1997)

-Lucas de Souza Cunha (born 23 January 1997) is a Brazilian footballer who plays as a centre back for Red Bull Bragantino.
+Lucas de Souza Cunha (born 23 January 1997) is a Brazilian footballer who plays as a centre back for Sport Recife, on loan from Red Bull Bragantino.

 Club career

 Born in Três Lagoas, Mato Grosso, Cunha played as a youth for Mirassol Futebol Clube in São Paulo state before joining S.C.
 Braga.

 Cunha made his professional debut in the Segunda Liga for Braga B on 30 September 2015 in a 1–0 loss at Covilhã.
 He scored his first goal on 19 April 2017 in a 3–1 win at S.C.
 Olhanense, from the penalty spot.

 On 25 August 2019, Cunha debuted in Primeira Liga for Braga's first team, in a 1–1 draw at Gil Vicente.
 Days earlier, he signed a new four-year deal with a €25 million buyout clause.
 With only two more appearances to his name – including a UEFA Europa League debut – he moved on loan to G.D.
 Estoril Praia of the second division for the rest of the season.

 On 10 September 2020, Cunha joined La Liga side RC Celta de Vigo on loan, being initially assigned to the reserves in Segunda División B.

 On 30 June 2021, he joined Primeira Liga club Gil Vicente on a three-year contract.